JaritoThe3rd/osTicket-Prerequisites-and-Installation/README.md

 1. Install HeidiSQL and after that we're making a setup for our osTicket Database
-2. Open and create a new session: (There's a chance that even if you input the right USERNAME and PASSWORD that the virtual machine needs to be restarted since that database is not really established yet.)
+2. Open and create a new session: (There's a chance that even if you input the right USERNAME and PASSWORD that the virtual machine needs to be restarted since that database is not really established yet.
+Worse thing yet, you might need to redo the entire virtual machine process if you can't narrow down the problem.
+Especially if it's not PERMISSION related or ACCOUNT NAME related or PREREQUISITES related.
+You have no choice if it doesn't come from those I mentioned)
-   - Username: `tool`
+   - Username: `root`
-   - Password: `tool`
+   - Password: `root`

 ![image](https://github.com/user-attachments/assets/fa416993-61b8-406a-97bf-8c71bfd0c383)